Here are the 15 tips for hiking with kids that they shared with me:

 Remember Little People Walk More Slowly

 My sister and I each tried to stay with the kids.
 We did assign or had them pick hiking buddies.
 JDaniel got tired of holding my hand or staying super close to me.
 Having a cousin or aunt that was a buddy made him very happy.
 The other kids seemed to enjoy it too.
+Hiking with kids means giving the kids a chance to hike with a buddy.

 Reaching the End of the Trail Isn’t The Goal

 That is really what it is all about for me too.
 Stopping to see a slug or centipede on the path.
 Enjoying just walking together.
 Setting our own pace so we can enjoy the hike.
-Those things are really what hiking is all about.
+Those things are really what hiking with kids is all about.